aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The road to riches is paved with homework.
+> 🥠 You can always find happiness at work on Friday.

-Last update: Mon Jul  1 05:08:04 2024
+Last update: Tue Jul  2 05:08:07 2024

 ### Let's play! 🎮